Previous

 inclined student is a happier student."

-According to a national
+According to a national study

 of students conducted by the Higher Education Research Institute at the